teddythinh/UI-Design-Course/my-train-app/README.md

 ### 1. Using Expo Go

 - Install Expo Go on your device
-- Run
-  - `npx expo start` or
-  - `yarn start` or
-  - `npm start`
+- Run `npm start`
 - Scan the QR code with Expo Go (Android) or Camera (iOS)
 - Enjoy!

 ### 2. Using Android Emulator or iOS Simulator

-Refer to this [React Native doc](https://reactnative.dev/docs/environment-setup) for detailed installation.
+_Refer to this [React Native doc](https://reactnative.dev/docs/environment-setup) for detailed installation._

-Refer to this [Android Studio Emulator doc](https://docs.expo.dev/workflow/android-studio-emulator/) and [iOS Simulator doc](https://docs.expo.dev/workflow/ios-simulator/) for detailed installation.
+_Refer to this [Android Studio Emulator doc](https://docs.expo.dev/workflow/android-studio-emulator/) and [iOS Simulator doc](https://docs.expo.dev/workflow/ios-simulator/) for detailed installation._

 Because I use MacOS, I will only instruct how to run on iOS Simulator.